 Let's take a look at your test results:

-CASE 1: Your multimeter registered 10 to 12 Volts DC.
-This is the correct and expected test result.
+CASE 1: Your multimeter registered 10 to 12 Volts DC- Good, since this confirms that the rear oxygen sensor's heater element is getting power and Ground.